Are Microgrids the Answer to CRE’s Power Struggle?

 One of the challenges CRE firms face when considering microgrids is installation and operation costs, so they often turn to companies like Enchanted Rock or GreenStruxure, which offer Energy as a Service agreements.

 “That gives the client a better way to manage those costs and it’s not considered a capital expense on their balance sheet,” said Gerber.
-“It’s another way to help customers decrease [the cost of] the adoption.”
+“It’s another way to help customers decrease (the cost of) the adoption.”

 It’s also more challenging in the commercial real estate environment, particularly if the occupant is in a triple-net lease, Gerber noted.

 “We work through it,” she said.
-“It just depends on the terms of their building lease,” she said.
+“It just depends on the terms of their building lease,” she added.
 “A lot of these property owners are also looking for ways to help their occupants with driving more sustainability into the site.”

 Schurr described his company’s EasS agreements as a turnkey service no matter who puts the capital in.
 He said about half the company’s customers choose to own the microgrid equipment.

-“They really are taking on the capital outlay and, in return, maybe earning a revenue stream from the capital they deploy,” Schurr said.
+“They really are taking on the capital outlay and, in return, maybe earning a revenue stream from the capital they deploy,” Schurr noted.
 “Either way, it’s our same employees doing the same work maintaining, monitoring and managing those assets.”

 Another way to trim costs is to use a standardized system like Schneider’s Microgrid Flex, combined with EcoStruxure software, an energy control center and a Battery Energy Storage System.